davidpn11/fp-workshop/packages/app/src/tasks/task5/challenge1.md

 - a `ordersHistory` Record, containing all the `orders` indexed by `orderId`
 - a `earnings` object;

-For the next We will process this structure using the `Record` and `Array` modules, achiving the right results for each challenge.
+For the next part, we will process this structure using the `Record` and `Array` modules.

 > Use the methods discussed in the slides